Fifth Harmony: 2025: Reformation

-On August 31, 2025, the group publicly reunited for the first time since 2018, performing as a surprise act during a Jonas Brothers concert at the Dos Equis Pavilion in Dallas, Texas.
+On August 31, 2025, the group (minus Cabello, who was on tour in Sydney, Australia at the time) publicly reunited for the first time since 2018, performing as a surprise act during a Jonas Brothers concert at the Dos Equis Pavilion in Dallas, Texas.
 The group then updated their website with a new logo.
 Three days later, Jauregui revealed there were no plans for new music from the group, but was open to the possibility of it happening.

 Artistry

 Fifth Harmony is a pop and R&B girl group.
 They have explored other genres such as trap, tropical house, hip hop, Rnbass, EDM, dancehall, dance-pop, and reggae.
-They have described their music as having a "retro feel" to it as well.
+They have described their music as having a "retro feel".
 The group lists the Spice Girls, Mariah Carey, Whitney Houston and Destiny's Child as their main influences.
 Lana Del Rey, Adele, Janet Jackson, Celine Dion, Taylor Swift, Brandy, Jennifer Lopez, Patti LaBelle, Cher Lloyd, Carrie Underwood, Jessie J, Beyoncé, Alicia Keys, Christina Aguilera, Selena, Celia Cruz, Demi Lovato, Ed Sheeran and Leona Lewis have influenced individual members of the group.